abhijeetrogye/Movie-Recommendation-System/README.md

 ```

 More details about the contents and use of all these files is given in README.txt

-### Download dataset
-In-case, there is need to download dataset then use either of the given links.
-* If you wnat to download MovieLens dataset hosted on Kaggle then use [this link](https://www.kaggle.com/rounakbanik/the-movies-dataset/data)
-* If you want to download MovieLens dataset from its official website then use [this link](https://grouplens.org/datasets/movielens/latest/)

 ### List of other dataset